World’s oldest dog ever dies in Portugal, aged 31

 In an interview earlier this year, Costa told the Associated Press that Bobi’s secret to a long life was good food, fresh air and lots of love.

 “Bobi eats what we eat,” said Costa.
-What’s more, Bobi had never been put on a lead.
+What’s more, Bobi had never been put on a leash.

 Bobi claimed the Guinness World Record from Bluey, an Australian cattle dog, who died in 1939 aged 29 and had held the record for almost a century.